Do you want to make data-driven decisions instead of ones made on gut feelings?

 After we securely collect and store operational data, we have to analyze it before it can be leveraged to support decision-making activities.
 So,the Extract Transform and Load (ETL) process delivers data to the next stage, that is Data Warehouse.

 So the data from multiple sources has arrived at the next stage.

 There is a need for data from disparate data sources to be integrated and a layer optimized for and dedicated to analytics.
 A Data Warehouse (DW) is exactly the solution that addresses these needs – it is a database that stores data in one format and allows easy analysis.
-DW is often considered as a core component of BI.
+DW is a core component of BI.

 Most often data warehousing modeling supports Online Analytical Processing (OLAP), which encompasses a greater category of Business Intelligence.
 DW can serve as material for multidimensional datasets known as OLAP cubes.
 They allow managers to get insights of the information through fast, consistent, and interactive access to it.
 Many of the OLAP applications embrace business process management, sales reporting, marketing, forecasting, creating finance reports and others.

 Additionally, a single department within an organization can take advantage of utilizing a simple form of a data warehouse called a data mart.
 A data mart is focused on a single subject or functional area, that can be production, finance, sales, marketing or any other one.

 The instrumental objective of BI software is to provide users with meaningful information that they can decide on.
 Analytical findings come in one or combination of forms: reports, dashboards, visualizations, graphs, charts etc. In fact, one of the hallmarks of BI programs is the rich visualization of the resulting reports.

 It follows that creating a solid Business Intelligence solution that would support your business goals requires a highly skilled team of dedicated professionals with the corresponding competencies.